-WeatherBlur investigations can be initiated by ANYONE in the community.
-Business leaders, elementary school students, teachers, community volunteers, and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
-The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can really benefit the wider community.
+WeatherBlur questions can be initiated by ANYONE in the community.
+Business leaders, elementary school students, teachers, community volunteers and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
+The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can benefit the wider community.

 How Are Schools Involved?

 As part of the NSF grant, WeatherBlur has invited 10 elementary/middle schools to become involved.
 In addition to the Maine coastal and island schools, who have participated in years past, we have expanded our geography to include schools from Mississippi and Alabama.
 Classroom resources (Common Core, ELA and NGSS) equipment, and access to Tuva are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
 Professional development sessions for teachers will be held each year and a modest stipend is paid to participating teachers.

 Additionally, Weatherblur has enlisted the help of veteran WB teachers to form a Teacher Advisory Group.
 This group gathers together, monthly, to co-design professional learning resources around computational thinking in citizen science.